Frankenstein; or, The Modern Prometheus

 Yes, this film follows Shelley's story somewhat accurately, including that Arctic chase enclosing the tale.
 But it's so grandiose and melodramatic.
 Shelley's novel is related rather matter-of-factly, which makes the horror all the more effective.
 But in Branagh's film the big romantic gestures and special effects pretty soon tire you out.

 By the time the monster appears, he's an anticlimax.
 We discover the monster is rather a non-entity.
 Robert De Niro may be one of our greatest actors but his method approach drains all the juice from the main role here.
 He just looks like someone who's been in a bad car accident.

 And he acts like a petty criminal with a screw loose, the kind of lost souls you see on the streets of big cities every day.

 This is Frankenstein's monster as a human sociopath, rather than as the ungodly creature of Shelley's conception.
 This is a "monster" in social, not metaphysical, terms.

 Okay, what's wrong with translating a classic into terms to be better understood by our own times?
 Nothing, if it's believable for our times.

-I like the creation of the monster by Frankenstein (Branagh) through chemical processes, closer to the procedure in Shelley's novel, rather than through capturing lightning flashes as in the old films.
+I like the creation of the monster by Frankenstein (Branagh) through chemical processes, closer to the procedure in Shelley's novel, rather than through harnessing the pwoer from lightning strikes as in the old films.
 It does go overboard though with this set.
 Frankenstein's private lab is much larger and more elaborate than could be hidden in the medical student's nineteenth-century apartment.

 Other incredible elements of the original plot—such as having the monster learn to speak and read by observing others—are also retained, throwing realism further out the window.